-The Ghost 12 is a popular neutral running shoe that strikes the right balance between upper fit and ride comfort.
+The Ghost 12 is a dependable neutral running shoe that strikes the right balance between upper fit and ride comfort.

-This staple features a dual-density DNA foam midsole for multi-use cushioning along with a plush upper which also sells in a narrower B width.
+This staple features a dual-density DNA foam midsole for multi-use cushioning along with a plush upper that also sells in a narrower B width.

-The Adrenaline GTS 19 drops the firmer medial-post, so this is less of a traditional stability shoe it once was.
-Regardless, the GTS 19 has a cushioned ride with a supportive undertone – so this is a ‘stable-neutral’ running shoe of sorts.
+The Adrenaline GTS 20 is very similar to the 19.
+That means that the firmer medial-post is absent, and this is less of a traditional stability shoe than it once was.
+Regardless, the GTS 20 has a cushioned ride with a supportive undertone – so this is a ‘stable-neutral’ running shoe of sorts.

 There’s a B width option for this shoe.
-So if you want a supportive ride minus the medial post, then the Adrenaline GTS 19 it is.
+If you want a supportive ride minus the medial post, then the Adrenaline GTS 20 gives you that.

 4) New Balance 860V10